ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 ### Accessory Devices : Various sensors

 - This is used to control the various sensors connected to the controller.
 - Each Controller model has a different set of sensors that can be connected to it.
-Please refer to the Controller Functionality Comparison for more detail.
-Controller Functionality Comparison
+Please refer to the [Controller Compatibility] for more detail.
 - **Touch sensor** : used to detect whether there is contact with the touch sensor.
 (Returns True for contact, False for no contact)
 - [Touch Sensor Component Information]
 - The following is an example of using the touch sensor.

-[Touch Sensor Component Information]: /docs/en/parts/sensor/ts-10/

   ![](/assets/images/sw/rplus2/task/roboplus_task2_101.jpg)

-- **Infrared sensor** : used to measure the distance with an object (The value ranges from 0 to 1023, where the value increases from 0 as the object gets closer.)
+- **Infrared sensor** : used to measure the distance to the object (The value ranges from 0 to 1023, where the value increases from 0 as the object gets closer.)
 - [Infrared Sensor Component Information]
 - The following is an example of using the infrared sensor.

-[Infrared Sensor Component Information]: /docs/en/parts/sensor/irss-10/

   ![](/assets/images/sw/rplus2/task/roboplus_task2_102.jpg)